shan-weiqiang/shan-weiqiang.github.io/_drafts/2025-08-03-type-system-json.md

 - [Type systems: Part II Protobuf Reflection](https://shan-weiqiang.github.io/2025/06/14/protobuf-reflection.html)

 Now:
-- json itself is a kind of *data format*, NOT type system.
-To operate on json, we need a *type system*, which is the program to operate json data.
+- json itself is a kind of *data format*, NOT *type format*.
+To operate on json, we need a *type format*, which is the program to operate json data.
 This program might be a dynamic typing system, like `nolmann::json` or static typing system, for example a program that can only parse data that are of specific json format.
 - *json schema* can be loosely compared with *type*, since a *json schema* actually defines a *class* of json data format, like what the *type* does
 - Since user directly write *json data*, which means that the format is *inherently* dynamic, so json inherently needs a dynamic type system to represent *json data*.
 Of course, static type system can also be used, but this requires that the user write the *json data* with fixed format, otherwise, the parse will fail.
-- `nlohmann::json` is a *dynamic type* system to represent json.
+- `nlohmann::json` is a *dynamic typing* system to represent json.
 It's *dynamic* in the sense of that it can represent any json, but itself is *static*.
 All programs are *static* in the low level, *dynamic* only are acheived through static programs.
-To dynamically support json data format, `nlohmann::json` combines *type system* and *dynamic typing sytem* into one, and also support compile time conversion with user type through C++ meta-programming.
+To dynamically support json data format, `nlohmann::json` combines underlying *type format* and *dynamic typing sytem* into one, and also support compile time conversion with user type through C++ meta-programming.

 This is a json file.
 It's a *data format*, meaning that this is a piece of *data*.
 It is unique and can not have any other *instantiation*.
 ```json